KiraPC/katacoda-scenarios/docker-ms/step3.md

 `kubectl get pods`{{execute}}

-If you can see a pod with the name 'server-hello-container-*****' and status Running, ererything were fine.
+If you can see a pod with the name 'server-hello-*****' and status Running, ererything were fine.

 ## Query the pod